GoogleCloudPlatform/compute-image-tools/daisy_workflows/image_import/inspection/README.md

 `inspection` is a Python library that finds boot-related properties of a disk.
-It focuses on systems that are runnable on GCE.
+It focuses on systems that are runnable on Google Compute Engine.

 ## Usage from Daisy: